MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ### Configure optional claims

-If a provider needs more claims, they can configured them with [optional claims for id_token](/entra/identity-platform/optional-claims).
+A provider can configure more claims by using [optional claims for id_token](/entra/identity-platform/optional-claims).

 >[!NOTE]
 >Regardless of how the application is created, the provider needs to configure optional claims for each cloud environment.
 If a multi-tenant application is used for public Azure and Azure for US Government, each cloud environment requires a different application and application ID.

 ##  Add an EAM to Entra ID

-External identity provider information is stored in each tenant's Authentication methods policy as an authentication method of externalAuthenticationMethodConfiguration type.
+External identity provider information is stored in the Authentication methods policy of each tenant.
+The provider information is stored as an authentication method of externalAuthenticationMethodConfiguration type.

 Each provider has one entry in the list object of the policy.
-To comply with the authentication method framework, each entry needs to state:
+Each entry needs to state:

 - If the method is enabled
-- The include groups that can use the method
+- The included groups that can use the method
-- The exclude groups that can't use the method
+- The excluded groups that can't use the method

 Conditional Access Administrators can create a policy with the Require MFA Grant to set the MFA requirement for user sign-in.
 External authentication methods aren't currently supported with authentication strengths.